-Outpatient care has improved dramatically as the electronic medical record has become even more useful.
-All records, including consent forms and imaging studies, are electronic.
-Progress notes, laboratory results and imaging studies are available at the workstations on the inpatient units, offices, and outpatient care areas and individual examination rooms from local and satellite VA care facilities.
-It is the best electronic medical record (EMR) system in the country.
+We have the best electronic medical record system in the country.
+All records including consent forms and imaging studies are electronic.
+In-patient and out-patient progress notes, laboratory results, and imaging studies are available at the workstations on the in-patient units, offices, and outpatient care areas and individual examination rooms from local and satellite VA care facilities across the country.

-We have patient office hours on Mondays, Wednesdays, and Fridays allowing us to provide more than 5200 patient visits each year.
+We have patient office hours on Mondays, Wednesdays, Thursdays, and Fridays allowing us to provide more than 5200 patient visits each year.
 New patients are scheduled within thirty days of their primary physician's request for consultation.
-The emergency room is very busy.
+The Emergency Room is very busy.
 We perform scheduled surgery four days each week, averaging more than 450 major procedures yearly.
 Orthopedics performs more major surgeries than any other service.
-None of this would be possible without the professional expertise and wisdom of the Chief of Surgery, Kris Dumon, and the nurses, administrative support personnel, and physician staff of the PVAMC.
-This year the Vice President for Surgery and Anesthesia, John Wylie, retired after forty years of service.
-He will be sorely missed.
+None of this would be possible without the professional expertise and wisdom of the Chief of Surgery, Lew Kaplan, and the nurses, administrative support personnel, and physician staff of the PVAMC.

 Vince Lombardi said, "The achievements of an organization are the results of the combined effort of each individual."
-By God's providence and the hard work and daily diligence of everyone in anesthesia, instrument processing, nursing, and orthopaedics, the infection rate for our total joints replacement patients has remained excellent.
-Several factors specifically contributed, including improved preoperative patient screening and preparation, rigorous instrument processing, new operating room instrument tables (replacing case carts), heightened awareness of potentials for intraoperative contamination, perioperative antibiotic dosing, and patient retention for onsite rehabilitation before discharge to the patient's home.
-In this time of increasing financial restraint and federal budget review, we will likely be called upon to deliver more direct care and perform more research with fewer resources.
+By God's providence and the hard work and daily diligence of everyone in anesthesia, instrument processing, nursing, and orthopaedics the infection rate for our total joints replacement patients has remained excellent.
+Several factors specifically contributed, including: improved pre-operative patient screening and preparation, rigorous instrument processing and packaging, heightened awareness of potentials for intraoperative contamination, perioperative antibiotic dosing, and patient retention for on site rehabilitation before discharge to the patient's home.
+In this time of increasing financial restraint and federal budget review we will likely be called upon to deliver more direct care and perform more research with fewer resources.

-Today there are 26.5 million veterans, of whom 1.7 million are women.
-Seventy-five percent served during at least one war time period with Vietnam-era veterans accounting for 8.3 million;WWII, 4.8 million; Korea, 3.7 million; and the Gulf Wars 3.6 million.
+Today there are 26.5 million veterans of whom 1.7 million are women.
+Seventy-five percent served during at least one war time period with Vietnam era veterans accounting for 8.3 million; WW II, 4.8 million; Korea, 3.7 million; and the Gulf Wars 3.6 million.

-Many of the veterans for whom we care commute a long distance from central and northeastern Pennsylvania, southern New Jersey and Delaware.
+Many of the veterans for whom we care commute a long distance from central and northeastern Pennsylvania, southern New Jersey, Maryland, and Delaware.
 Many have significant co-morbidities such as HCV and difficult psychosocial environments.
 Many have had multiple operations making reconstructive surgical approaches and wound healing more difficult.
-Not infrequently, they have had a difficult time reintegrating into society after their military service.
+Not infrequently they have had a difficult time reintegrating into society after their military service.
 It has been said that "a veteran is someone who wrote a blank check, payable to the United States of America, for an amount up to and including his own life."
 Providing Philadelphia-level, state of the art, complication free, compassionate care requires extra, special diligence.
 It is a worthy goal to which we are fully committed.